Upgrading your ERP?

-With most U.S. states having enacted or considering legislation to require out-of-state online sellers to collect and remit sales and use taxes, the job just got nearly impossible without an automated solution.
+With most U.S. states having enacted, or considering, legislation to require online sellers from out of state to collect and remit sales and use taxes, the job just got nearly impossible without an automated solution.

 Changes in tax laws, combined with the continued momentum toward ecommerce, presents the perfect opportunity to review your ERP and associated tax automation solutions.
 Waiting will only put your efforts further behind your ecommerce competitors.